Harmonic Oscillator#

 return [x_dot,v_dot]

 We can now get python to solve this differential equation for us.
-We need to give it some initial conditions.
-For example, we can stretch the spring out to \(x=1\) and set the initial velocity to \(v=0\) by doing
+First, we need to give it some initial conditions.
+For example, we can stretch the spring out to \(x=1\) and set the initial velocity to \(v=0\) by writing

 initial_state = [1, 0]

-Then we need to specify which times \(t\) we want to evaluate our differential equation with respect to.
-Here let’s choose a grid of 400 time points between 0 and \(16\pi\) as
+Then we need to specify for which times \(t\) we want to evaluate our differential equation with respect to.
+Here let’s choose a grid of 400 time points between 0 and \(25\pi\) as

-Now we can solve our differential equation doing
+We can now solve our differential equation with

 fig, ax1 = plt.subplots()